-Dutch artist Marcel van Eeden, who has for many years lived sporadically on the shores of Lake Zurich, has produced at the beginning of his artistic career. every day at least one drawing, mostly with Nero pencil on handmade paper.
+Dutch artist Marcel van Eeden, who has for many years lived sporadically on the shores of Lake Zurich, has produced at least one drawing every day, mostly with Nero pencil on handmade paper, since the beginning of his artistic career.
 These predominantly small-format works were all framed identically.
 In this way, he has built up an oeuvre encompassing thousands of images reflecting a disparate visual cosmos ranging from rural idyll to 20th-century war zones, from scenes of crime to modernist architecture, and from nocturnal urban scenes to iconic foods, taking in cartoons and textual fragments on the way.
 For each of his images, the artist has a model, be it a book, a magazine, an advertising leaflet, or the like.
 These models all stem from the period prior to his birthdate of November 22, 1965.

 In addition to single-sheet works on paper, van Eeden also creates multi-part series of drawings that are based primarily on episodes from the lives of four characters imagined by the artist: K. M. Wiegand, Celia Coplestone, Matheus Boryna, and Oswald Sollmann.
 These pulp-fiction characters all experience bizarre and mysterious adventures that seem quite perplexing and ultimately impenetrable to outsiders.
 The dark-hued drawings illustrating the adventures of these imaginary individuals constantly oscillate between sensory overload and meaninglessness.